 We would like to ensure that you are still receiving content that you find useful – please confirm that you would like to continue to receive ILO newsletters.

-COVID-19 has forced society to embrace all things technological and adapt to working remotely.
-After all, life must go on – and so must access to the judicial system.
+COVID-19 has forced society to embrace all things technological and forced individuals to adapt to working remotely.
+After all, life must go on – and so must access to the judicial system

 As it stands, court operations before the Magistrates Court and the Supreme Court are restricted to essential services until the first working day after the expiry of the Emergency Powers (COVID-19) (No 2) Order 2020, which may be extended by amendments.
 On 17 March 2020 Chief Justice Brian Moree implemented the judiciary's first set of mitigation protocols, which were drafted in line with the Emergency Powers (COVID-19) (No 2) Order 2020 and demonstrate its 'twin priorities' of: